 2. Start small

-Research shows that it is beneficial and effective to start small if we want to be successful at long term behaviour changes.
-It is indeed necessary to start with small steps which will require as less willpower as possible and is relatively easy and painless for you.
-Many of us are under the misconception that people who are able to achieve their goals and sustain healthy habits have much more willpower than they have.
+Many of us are under the misconception that people who are able to achieve their goals and sustain healthy habits have much more willpower than we have.
 But this could not be further from the truth.
 It is not willpower but the small, incremental changes that we make every single day leading to small regular improvements counts in the long run.

 3. Build new habits by stacking them on habits that you already have